MetalInMyVeins/RipsawEngine/README.md

 #### `TransformComponent * RipsawEngine::Actor::getTransformComponent`

-Returns mTransformComponent.
+Returns mTransformComponent .

-This method works as a way for other components to get access to TransformComponent.
+This method works as a way for other components to get access to TransformComponent .

 #### `void RipsawEngine::Actor::setTransformComponent`

-Sets mTransformComponent.
+Sets mTransformComponent .

 #### Parameters